-Please leave comments about my theme if you wish to; I enjoy seeing feedback.
+Please leave comments about my theme if you wish; I enjoy seeing feedback.

-All elements of the official Incognito Mode dark colour scheme have been ported over where possible; unfortunately, there are a number of Chrome bugs and limitations that means that I can't reproduce the Incognito theme 100%.
+All elements of the official Incognito mode dark colour scheme have been ported over where possible.
+Unfortunately, Chrome bugs and limitations mean that I can't reproduce it with 100% full-fidelity.
 These are as follows:

-1. Currently, the URL bar cannot be coloured and must stay white.
+1. The URL bar cannot be coloured and must stay white.

 I could rectify this for Windows users by using Stardock's WindowBlinds software, but this would cost me $10 to develop the solution and $10 for every person that wants to use it.
-If enough people ask for this in the comments, I will do this, but otherwise it's a waste of money for all involved.
+If enough people ask for this in the comments, I will follow through and develop a solution, but otherwise it's a waste of money for all involved.

-2. I am unable to colour the titlebar a dark colour in Windows without also introducing Windows 7-style minimise, maximise and close buttons.
+2. I cannot colour the titlebar a dark colour in Windows without also introducing Windows 7-style minimise, maximise and close buttons.

 For the time being, on Windows 10 (version 1607), you can go to the Settings app -> Personalisation -> Colours, choose the second shade of grey in the sixth row of colours, and then toggle on "Show colour on title bar".
-This will colour the titlebar grey to match the Material Incognito Dark theme.
+This colours the titlebar grey to match Material Incognito Dark Theme.
 For other OSs, please consult alternative documentation.

-3. The colour of the bookmark bar is a lighter grey than the bookmark bar in the official Incognito dark colour scheme.
+3. The bookmark bar colour is a lighter grey when compared to the official Incognito mode dark colour scheme.

 This is for a few reasons.
-Firstly, changing the colour of this to be darker messes up the colour of the Incognito Mode guy in the top corner of Incognito Mode.
-Secondly, the colours of the bookmark bar, the download bar and the status bar that appear when hovering over a link are tied to each other.
-The colour of the status bar is currently accurate, but I cannot change the colour of the bookmark bar to be accurate without making the status bar colour inaccurate and vice versa.
-For these two reasons, I set the bookmark bar to be the colour that it currently is.
+Firstly, choosing a darker colour messes up the Incognito mode guy colour in the top left corner.
+Secondly, the colours of the bookmark bar, the download bar and the status bar that appears when hovering over a link are tied to each other.
+The status bar colour is currently accurate, but the bookmark bar colour cannot be made accurate without making the status bar colour inaccurate and vice versa.
+This catch-22 situation is why the bookmark bar colour is currently inaccurate.

-4. There is a upper white line that can be seen between the URL bar row and bookmark bar.
+4. There is a upper white line between the URL bar row and bookmark bar.

 I cannot do anything about this white line; to speed up its removal, please star this issue here: https://bugs.chromium.org/p/chromium/issues/detail?id=628312 .

-5. There is a lower white line that can be seen underneath the bookmark bar.
+5. There is a lower white line underneath the bookmark bar.

 In theory, I can remove this line; in practice, I cannot.
-The reason for this is that the colour of this line is tied to the colour of the bookmark bar text.
+The colour of this line is tied to the bookmark bar text colour.
 If the bookmark bar text is white, then so too is that line.
-If the bookmark bar text is black, then that line will be black as well and fade into the background, but at the cost of the bookmark bar text being unreadable.
-For this reason, there is nothing I can do about this particular white line since the text needs to be white.
-If someone opens up a Chromium bug tracker entry for this, I will star the entry and link to it here.
+If the bookmark bar text is black, then that line will be black as well and will fade into the background, but the bookmark bar text itself will be unreadable.
+This catch-22 situation is why this line must stay white.
+If someone opens up a Chromium bug tracker entry to allow these two elements to be set independently, I will star the entry and link to it here.